TechCowboy/servers/fujinet-game-system/reversi/server/readme.md

 # Reversi/Othello Server
-This is an

-Othello server written in GO.
+This is an Othello server written in GO.
 This was adapted from Eric Carr's 5 card stud server.
-The game logic was borrowed from the z8ddk example of othello.

 It currently provides:
 * Multiple concurrent games (tables) via the `?table=[Alphanumeric value]` url parameter
-* Bots that simulate players (They will check, bet, raise, and fold based on combination of random/simple decision logic)
+* Bots that simulate players
-* Auto moves for players that do not move in time (fold, check, or forced post)
+* Auto moves for players that do not move in time
 * Auto drops players that have not interacted with the server after some time (timed out)

 ## Accessing the Game Server API